astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 we will call $t_1$ and $t_2$.
 The first is the time from the red dot until the light returns, and the second is the time from the moment the light is sent out until the time of the red dot.
-These time intervals are represented in Figure 5.2 by a white and a magenta arrow, respectively.
+These time intervals are represented in {numref}`figinterval` by a white and a magenta arrow, respectively.
 The value of $t_1$ is positive if the red dot happens before the light returns, and the value of $t_2$ is positive if the light is sent out before the red dot.
 These two values, $t_1$ and $t_2$, are printed out on the diagram, and you can see by moving the slider that if you shift the order of the red and blue events, either $t_1$ or $t_2$ (but not both!) will switch to negative.

 Given these two numbers and our knowledge about the speed of light, we can help our observer calculate values for $dx'$ and $cdt'$, without ever going over to the blue dot!
-If the red and blue dots are simultaneous, then $dt'=0$, and $t_1$ must equal $t_2$ (this is the initial setup for Figure 5.3, and you can see the symmetry yourself).
+If the red and blue dots are simultaneous, then $dt'=0$, and $t_1$ must equal $t_2$ (this is the initial setup for {numref}`figinterval`, and you can see the symmetry yourself).
 The later the blue dot shifts, the larger $dt'$ should get, and the earlier the blue dot shifts, the more negative $dt'$ should get.
 Therefore, our observer can conclude that the temporal displacement between the red and blue dots is
 ```{math}
 :label: cdtp5
 dt' = \frac{t_1-t_2}{2}